XiaoChen1992/CPSCI-366/README.md

 1. This class heavily relies on Python.
 You should be comfortable using Python for programming or be familiar with other programming languages and able to learn and use Python quickly.
 2. Be familiar with the basic linear algebra and calculus is required.
-3. Background in statistics is desried but not required.
+3. Background in statistics is desired but not required.
 (We will cover the necessary part in class)

 ## Course Materials